 freshly cracked black pepper

-Don’t worry if you don’t have Mexican oregano as it won’t make or break the dish.
+Don't worry if you don't have Mexican oregano as it won't make or break the dish.
 I would probably just omit it before substituting regular oregano.
-What is Mexican oregano?
+More info on Mexican oregano.

 As the zucchini cooks for a couple minutes you'll have time to blend the tomato mixture and get the heat level to your liking.